 At the time of or before beginning an inquiry, the RIO must make a good faith effort to notify the respondent in writing, if the respondent is known.
-If the inquiry subsequently identifies additional respondents, they must be notified in writing.
-On or before the date on which the respondent is notified, or the inquiry begins, whichever is earlier, the RIO must take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner, except where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
-Where appropriate, the RIO may provide the respondent with copies of, or reasonable, supervised access to the research records.
+If the inquiry later identifies other respondents, they must be notified in writing.
+On or before the date on which the respondent is notified or the inquiry begins, whichever is earlier, the RIO must take all reasonable and practical steps to obtain custody of all research records and evidence needed to conduct the proceeding, inventory the records and evidence, and sequester them in a secure manner, except where the research records or evidence encompass shared scientific instruments.
+Custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
+Where appropriate, the RIO may provide the respondent with copies of, or reasonable supervised access to, the research records.
 The RIO may consult with ORI for advice and assistance in this regard.